 Inspect flow vanes to make sure they are in good condition and all surfaces smooth.
 Repair as needed.

 ESBSs installed in at least 4 turbine units (all 6 if possible) by March 24.
-Remaining ESBSs installed prior to April 1.
+Remaining ESBSs installed prior to April 1. *In 2020, screens will be installed in at least the first three available priority units by March 1.

 2.3.1.3.
 Collection Channel.